Someone or something that is old in age. This phrase is commonly used to refer to people or things that are along in years.

 - The average lifespan for a domesticated cat is around 15 years.
 My cat has lived longer than that, so he’s along in years, but he’s still going strong.

-Note: The origin of many common idioms cannot be said with a certainty.
+Note: The origin of many phrases and sayings cannot be said with a certainty.
 So what’s provided in cases where the origin is unknown are explanations that may be plausible to how a phrase originated, but not necessarily so.
 If no explanations are given, then there will typically be a quote of the expression from an old newspaper, poem, or book.
 Usually, these quotes are the oldest that I could find of the phrase in writing.